munikarmanish/cse5306-project-1/assignment-1/README.md

     $ python3 client.py download file2.txt
     $ python3 client.py delete file2.txt

+The file to upload used should be in the same directory as the script files.
 The uploaded files will be in the `uploads/` directory, and the downloaded files will be in the `downloads/` directory.